iPhone X vs. iPhone 8: Which iPhone is best?

 And while the iPhone X is considered the best iPhone right now -- especially with its sleek bezel-less design and dual rear-cameras -- it actually might not be the perfect one for you.
 After all, it costs a lot more than the iPhone 8, even though the latter offers much of the same features.

-If you're trying to decide between these two, we've outlined some of the things you should consider like price, camera features and more, before you decide to take the plunge.
+If you're trying to decide between these two phones, we've outlined some of the things you should consider like price, camera features and more, before you decide to take the plunge.
 (And if you're deciding between the iPhone X and iPhone 8 Plus , check out our comparison here.)

 Is the iPhone X's steep price worth it?